Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Nikola Jokic included, take on the Los Angeles Lakers at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+Nikola Jokic be on the court for the Denver Nuggets at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this article, we break down Jokic's available prop bets, providing stats to help you figure out the best wagers to make.
+In this article we will break down Jokic's prop bets, using stats to help you make good selections.

 Nikola Jokic Prop Bets vs. the Lakers